ad-sngh/jugaad/content/learning-path/_index.md

 weight = 40
 +++

-# Data Analyst → Data Scientist → ML Engineer: A Complete Learning Path
+# A Guided Learning Path

 Welcome to a learning path that follows my career journey.
 I have been asked by data scientists, analysts or engineers to share learning resources over the years.
 And instead of rumbling through my bookmarks and notion notes, I decided to vibe code this UI and make it available online.
 All the primary resources listed here will be free and open source (Support the authors, if you can).